hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ## Apache SkyWalking

-[Apache SkyWalking](https://www.mongodb.com/) is an open source application performance monitor (APM) system, especially designed for microservices, cloud native, and container-based architectures.
+[Apache SkyWalking](https://skywalking.apache.org/) is an open source application performance monitor (APM) tool, especially designed for microservices, cloud native, and container-based architectures.
+It provides a list of agents to be used for building Java, .NET core, PHP, Node.js, Golang, LUA, Rust and C++ apps.
+This enables the Apache SkyWalking to automatically discover, instrument and collect monitoring metrics from application environment, detect slow services and endpoints, and provide root cause analysis.

+Apache SkyWalking is lightweight and scalable.
+It can be easily set up as self-managed APM tool within an on-premises data center.
+This avoids leasing customer data to third party services and matches well with the restricted security restriction in HPE GreenLake for Private Cloud Enterprise environment.

 ## Set up Apache SkyWalkinge for Application Monitoring on K8s